Level Design 101 - Little Medusa

 However, this trope highlights one of the core mechanics designers can use when creating a game, namely the stages, environments, or levels that characters find themselves in.
 More than just an array of platforms to move around on, levels can add to a game's narrative, provide their own unique challenges, and make players feel strong and accomplished.

-Following are a number of elements to be considered when designing levels.
-We used Little Medusa as a guide and example, since, as an action puzzle game, the levels are integral to the game's mechanics and appeal.
+The following are some elements to be considered when designing levels.
+We used Little Medusa as a guide and example, since, as an action-puzzle game, the levels are integral to the game's mechanics and appeal.